 Preservation of natural scenic vistas.

-Pin-piles shall be a preferred method, and shall not be considered fill.
+Pin-piles shall be a preferred method and shall not be considered fill.

+Vegetation Management

+Vegetation management/fire and large predator control activities pursuant to the goals and strategies of this SMP.

+Vegetation management that is part of ongoing maintenance of uses, facilities, infrastructure, public rights-of-way, or utilities, provided the vegetation management activity does not expand into a critical area

 Restoration

 Restoration and resource enhancement shall be consistent with the Final Restoration Plan: Long Beach Shoreline Master Program Update (City of Long Bach, 2015; May).